 Intrauterine growth restriction

 Intrauterine growth restriction (IUGR) refers to the poor growth of a baby while in the mother's womb during pregnancy.
-Specifically, it means the developing baby weights less than 90% of other babies at the same gestational age.
+Specifically, it means the developing baby weighs less than 90% of other babies at the same gestational age.

 Intrauterine growth retardation; IUGR